- Northeast Community College, hereinafter the “College”, is committed to providing a workplace and educational environment,

 - Mail a letter;

-- Report to another trusted College official (e.g., Resident Assistant, Faculty, Coach, Advisor) who will provide information as required under the policy.
+- Report to another trusted College official (e.g., Administrator, Resident Assistant, Faculty, Coach, Advisor) who will provide information as required under the policy.

 - If there is a complaint about the Title IX Coordinator or any staff member that is part of the Human Resource Office, or if the Title IX Coordinator or any staff member that is part of the Human Resource Office staff has a complaint, that complaint should be filed with the President of the College.
 The President will appoint another trained individual to take the place of the Title IX Coordinator for purposes of the complaint.